 With the widespread adopting of remote working, the number of people video-conferencing and video-calling has increased dramatically.
 The Data Protection Commission has published a set of tips on video-conferencing for organisations and individuals on how to use these technologies in a way that is safe and secure, and ensures an adequate standard of data protection.

 Phishing, vishing, remote access threats and business email compromise are all challenges organisations can face when operating remotely.
-The National Cyber Security Centre has released Cyber Security Guidance on Working from Home, which contains advice on how employees working from home can maximise wi-fi security, good practice when using personal or work devices, and remote conferencing.
+The National Cyber Security Centre has released Cyber Security Guidance on Working from Home (PDF), which contains advice on how employees working from home can maximise wi-fi security, good practice when using personal or work devices, and remote conferencing.

 The EU Agency for Cybersecurity has also published a set of tips on maintaining cyber security when working from home during COVID-19.